Perverse sheaves on semi-abelian varieties: Introduction

 \subsection{Applications}

-Our results have a wide range of applications, including to the study of cohomology jump loci of smooth quasi-projective varieties, for understanding the topology of the Albanese map, as well as in the context of homological duality of complex algebraic varieties.
+Additional motivation for investigating perverse sheaves on semi-abelian varieties is provided by their wide range of applications, including to the study of cohomology jump loci of smooth quasi-projective varieties, for understanding the topology of the Albanese map, as well as in the context of homological duality of complex algebraic varieties.
 We sample here several such applications, for more details see Section \ref{appl}.
+The interested reader may also consult \cite{LMW19}, which gives a brief survey of results and applications contained in the present paper and in \cite{LMW3}.

 In relation to cohomology jump loci of smooth varieties, we have the following (see Corollary \ref{manifold} for a more general statement). \bc Let $X$ be a smooth complex quasi-projective variety of dimension $n$ with Albanese map $\alb:X \to \Alb(X)$.
 Suppose $R\alb_* \bC_X[n]$ is a perverse sheaf on $\Alb(X)$ (e.g., $\alb$ is proper and semi-small).
 Then the cohomology jump loci $\sV^i(X)$ have the following properties: \begin{itemize} \item[(1)] {\it Propagation property}: